 There are opportunities for students as: actors; set, stage, costume, lighting and sound designers; stage managers; and other roles.

-UCC has well-equipped theatre performance venues, the David Chu Theatre and a lecture theatre for smaller productions.
+UCC's Upper School theatre performance venues are the David Chu Theatre and a lecture theatre for smaller productions.
 An extensive collection of costumes and props helps inspire students, who also have opportunities to work with theatre professionals.

 The 2013-2014 production season included The Faith Healer, Agamemnon, Tommy: The Musical, Law and Order: Fairy Tale Unit and the student-directed Paradise Lost.